waynodiablo/Oystercard/yelpv1.md

 2 | Pret a Manger
 3 | ...

 We want to add another column to the table for a description.
 In Rails, the way you do this is by creating a **migration**.
+Let's look at migrations again.

 Migrations describe a set of changes you're making to your database – Rake can interpret them and run the actual SQL commands that make those changes happen without you having to get your hands dirty.
-They're also super-useful because if something goes wrong, you can rollback your database to a previous state by using those migration files (which provide a record of every change to your data).
+They're also super-useful because if something goes wrong, you can roll your database back to a previous state by using those migration files (which provide a record of every change to your data).

 ```shell
 $ rails g migration AddDescriptionToRestaurants description:text